kserve/modelmesh-serving/docs/model-formats/README.md

 # Supported Model Formats

 By leveraging existing third-party model servers, we support a number of standard ML model formats out-of-the box, with more to follow.
-Currently supported model types:
+Currently supported model formats:

 - [Keras](keras.md)
 - [LightGBM](lightgbm.md)